top of page

 • You need to wear eye protection while playing at all times, no excuses, and no full face masks.

-• Do not put yourself or anyone else in a situation that is dangerous.
+• Do not put yourself or anyone else in a dangerous situation.
 Don’t show up under the influence of any mind-altering substance other than caffeine.

-• You are not allowed to take or touch anyone’s equipment unless given permission by the owner.
+• You are not allowed to take or touch anyone’s equipment unless permitted by the owner.

 • Everyone is expected to sweep for darts at the end of the game until all darts have been recovered.
 Please return all ammo, props, and key fobs to the registration area.